 What is Cushing's Syndrome?

 There are two primary types of Cushing's disease in dogs: Pituitary Dependent Cushing's Syndrome and Adrenal Dependent Cushing's Syndrome.
 Pituitary Dependent Cushing's Syndrome occurs when a tumor develops in the pituitary gland, leading to an excess production of cortisol and an overstimulation of the adrenal glands.
-Adrenal Dependent Cushing's disease syndrome, on the other hand, occurs when a tumor develops directly in one or both of the adrenal glands, causing them to produce excessive cortisol independently of pituitary control.
+Adrenal Dependent Cushing's disease syndrome, on the other hand, occurs when a tumor develops directly in one or both of the adrenal glands, causing them to produce excess cortisol independently of pituitary control.

-Regardless of the underlying cause, the excessive levels of stress hormone cortisol circulating in the dog's body can wreak havoc on the dog's adrenal glands enlarged liver, and parent's body weight in various systems, leading to a dog suffering a wide range of symptoms from too much cortisol.
+Regardless of the underlying cause, the excessive levels of stress hormone cortisol circulating in the dog's body can wreak havoc on the dog's adrenal glands, enlarged liver, and parent's body weight in various systems, leading to a dog suffering a wide range of symptoms from too much cortisol.

-Urinary tract infections are common in most dogs with enlarged adrenal tumors and enlarged liver.
-These may include increased excessive thirst and urination, excessive hunger, weight gain, hair loss, thinning skin, and susceptibility to skin infections from too much cortisol.
+Urinary tract infections are common in most dogs with enlarged adrenal tumors and enlarged livers.
+These may include increased excessive thirst and urination, excessive hunger, weight gain, hair loss, thinning skin, and susceptibility to skin infections from too much cortisol.Â

 While these symptoms are often the focus of Cushing's disease diagnosis and treatment of most dogs, it's essential not to overlook the impact of Cushing's disease in dogs, particularly the back legs.
-The hormonal imbalance caused by the condition can result in muscle weakness and atrophy in a dog's hind legs, as well as neurological signs of Cushing disease, such as lameness and mobility issues, which significantly affect a dog's quality of life.
+The hormonal imbalance caused by the condition can result in muscle weakness and atrophy in a dog's hind legs, as well as neurological signs of Cushing disease, such as lameness and mobility issues, which significantly affect a dog's life.

 By understanding these effects, pet owners can better support their dogs and work with veterinarians to develop comprehensive treatment plans tailored to their individual needs.